Cerbrus/www-nodejs-recipes/README.md

 ## Deployment

-The app is deployed to a Raspberry Pi at `webhost.cerbrus.nl` via GitHub Actions on push to `main`.
+The app is deployed to a Raspberry Pi at `webhost.cerbrus.nl` via GitHub Actions on push to `master`.

 ### Raspberry Pi setup